yellows8/3dshax/README.md

 * "ENABLE_CONFIGMEM_DEVUNIT=1" Enables writing val0 to configmem UNITINFO.
 This can be used to enable dev-mode for ErrDisp.
 * "ENABLE_FIRMLAUNCH_HOOK=1" Enables hooking Process9 FIRM-launch once the system finishes fully booting after previous FIRM-launch(es).
 FIRM-launch parameters won't be cleared with this, so that launching titles with this works.
 * "ENABLE_REGIONFREE={val}" Enables the homemenu SMDH icon region check patch.
 This does not affect the region-lock via gamecard sysupdates, see DISABLE_GAMECARDUPDATE.
 "ENABLE_REGIONFREE=2" is the same as "ENABLE_REGIONFREE=1", except this also uses the "DISABLE_GAMECARDUPDATE=1" option at the same time.
 Note that this(SMDH region patch) may cause SD titles which normally aren't displayed, to be shown as presents or black icons.
+* "DISABLE_GAMECARDUPDATE=1" Disables gamecard sysupdates, this is required for launching gamecards from other regions.
 * "ENABLE_OLDFS=1" Enables old arm9 FS cmd-handling code(used via ctrserver), for the FS code only supported on old FIRM.
 * "ENABLE_DMA=1" Enables the cmd for use via ctrserver for the DMA SVCs.
-* "DISABLE_GAMECARDUPDATE=1" Disables gamecard sysupdates, this is required for launching gamecards from other regions.
-* "ENABLE_CMDLOGGING=1" Enables ARM11-kernel patches+code for logging commands.
-* "CMDLOGGING_PADCHECK=value" For cmd-logging, only do logging when any of the bits in the specified value is set for the current PAD register state.
-* "CMDLOGGING_PROCNAME0=value" u32 value to compare the src/dst process-name with for filtering.
-This is required for cmd-logging.
-* "CMDLOGGING_PROCNAME1=value" Optional extra u32 value to compare the src/dst process-name with for filtering, for cmd-logging.
-When this is set, only commands where the src/dst are CMDLOGGING_PROCNAME0 and CMDLOGGING_PROCNAME1 are logged.
-* "ENABLE_DUMP_NANDIMAGE=1" Enables nandimage dumping to SD "/3dshax_dump.bin", when button Y is pressed once from the arm9 thread.
-To dump the physical NAND, "DISABLENANDREDIR=1" should be used.

 # FIRM Compatibility
 Supported NATIVE_FIRM system-versions(versions where NATIVE_FIRM wasn't updated don't apply here):